Yale-BIM/f21-assignments/assignment-5/README.md

     what could you do to address these issues in the future.

-- **III-4.** Explain in your report how could you change the structure of your neural network to detect faces in a more efficient way.
+- **III-4.** Explain in your report how could you change the structure of your neural network to detect faces in a more efficient way than with a windowed approach.

 ## Part IV.
 Testing Your Face Classifier in Real-Time